zenos-pavlakou/Laramon/README.md

 	    Route::post('/vehicle', 'VehicleController@store');
 	    // ==================== END OF CRUD ROUTES FOR Vehicle ==============

-You can test the routes immediately right after running the `php artisan scaffold:mongo-collection Vehicle` command.
+You can test the routes immediately right after running the `php artisan crudify:mongo-collection Vehicle` command.